Storage

 3. To create a primary type partition, enter p.
 To create an extended type partition, enter e.

-4. Enter a number and sector for the partition to create.
+4. Enter a number and a sector component for the partition to create.

 • To mount the entire disk, enter the default values.